-Collection of objects of art decoration used in housing ornaments, clothing, jewelery and geometrical pattern in buildings and study of decorating patterns, the objective or thought behind them and interpreting of these patterns as borrowings from ancient lingering cultures or new invovations.
+Collection of objects of art, decoration used in housing, ornaments, clothing, jewellery and geometrical patterns in building and study of decorating patterns, the objectives or thought behind them and interpreting of these patterns as borrowings, from ancient lingering cultures or new innovations.

-9. Epigraphical Collection.
+9. Epigraphical collection.

-Epigraphical collection i.e., inscriptions and numismatical material on Sindh.
+Epigraphical collection i.e., inscriptions and numismatical material on Sindh and also from coins.

-10. Collection of Painting.
+10. Collection of painting.

-Collection of painting, modern or ancient, or photographing them.
+Collection of paintings, modern or ancient, or photographing ethane.

-11. Collection of material on fauna, flora and geographical samples.
+11. Collection of materials on fauna, flora and geological samples.

-Collecting information on flora and fauna of Sindh from literature and otherwise and also geological samples.
+Collecting information on flora and fauna of Sindh from literature and other-wise and also geological samples.